Hand Tallies for elections and policies;

 The New Haven Advocate has an excellent IRV Ballot for a mock U.S. presidential election 2007.
 In JavaScript, © 2007.

 Online voting services let each user enter their own ballot.
-But any online or mail-in voting system is susceptible to vote buying, and possible pressure on voters from friends, family and bosses.
+But online voting, like mail-in ballots, is susceptible to vote buying, and possible pressure on voters from friends, family and bosses.
+Online voting if also subject to hacking.

 Jeffrey O'Neill's application includes multi-winner rules, so it is listed there.